How to Choose the Best Pressure Relief Mattress

 What Are The Types of Pressure Relief Mattresses?

-Pressure-relieving mattresses either distribute weight over a larger contact area in reactive therapy, or mechanically distribute a patient’s weight over a large contact area in active therapy, varying the pressure beneath the patient to reduce the intensity and the duration of pressure.
+Pressure-relieving mattresses either distribute weight over a larger contact area in reactive therapy or mechanically distribute a patient’s weight over a large contact area in active therapy, varying the pressure beneath the patient to reduce the intensity and duration of pressure.
 Air, foam, and gel are low-tech mattresses, which do not provide adjustable pressure.
 Pressure-adjustable hi-tech mattresses can be inflated or deflated to adjust the pressure.
 These options all work in different ways and meet specific patient needs.
-Below, we give you the details of each type of mattress!
+Below, we give you the details of each type of mattress.

 Gel

 Gel mattresses are non-powered and conform to the user’s body, providing the sensation of sinking deeply into a mattress.
 Gel mattresses also retain less body heat, which creates a cooler sleeping surface than other materials.
 On their own, gel mattresses have a more responsive feel and users generally report a comfortable sleep experience.
 They are best for patients who are at lower levels of risk for developing pressure ulcers, or those who have only superficial bedsores.
-Typically, gel mattresses are not 100% gel; they are comprised of gel and another material.
+Typically, gel mattresses are not 100% gel; they are made of gel and another material.

 • Comfortable feeling of sinking into contoured sleep space